Lordbufu/CollectionTracker/README.md

 The database details in 'config.php', should be updated to what ever your enviroment settings are.

-And before hosting the website, the following composer command should be executed from the projects root:
+And before hosting the website, the following composer commands should be executed from the projects root:

 	'composer dump-autoload'
+	'composer require psr/cache'
+    'composer require psr/simple-cache'
+    'composer require mobiledetect/mobiledetectlib'

 A few images to show how the project looks like when its live, and has a populated database:
 ![Project-Homepage](https://github.com/user-attachments/assets/2028b050-a76a-49d3-ab85-7cda45fae05c)